7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 ---
 date: 2021-07-27
-title: How to assign existing leads to new assistant
+title: How to assign existing leads to another AI Sales Assistant
 #video_id: JC2yJnBXzLM
-description: Assign leads to new AI assistant.
+description: Assign some of the existing leads to another AI assistant and put on a new nurturing schedule.
 type: How-to
 sidebar:
   - {id: step-1, text: Go to Leads}